Get in Touch

 • Understanding the shell prompt

-• Using the shell prompt within the X environment
+• Navigating the shell prompt within the X environment

-• The root account and root shell prompt (utilizing su, sudo, and executing programs as root in X)
+• Utilizing the root account and root shell prompt (su, sudo, executing programs as root under X)

 • Exiting the command prompt